Midnight Shine

-Midnight Shine is a Canadian roots-rock band from Northern Ontario and Manitoba, consisting of lead vocalist/guitarist Adrian Sutherland (Attawapiskat First Nation), bassist/vocalist Stan Louttit (Moose Factory First Nation), guitarist/vocalist Zach Tomatuk (Moose Factory First Nation) and drummer Charnelle Menow (Norway House Cree Nation).
+Midnight Shine is a Canadian roots-rock band from Northern Ontario and Manitoba, consisting of lead vocalist/guitarist Adrian Sutherland (Attawapiskat First Nation), bassist/vocalist Stan Louttit (Moose Factory First Nation), guitarist/vocalist Zach Tomatuk (Moose Factory First Nation), and drummer Charnelle Menow (Norway House Cree Nation).
 They have released three studio albums and three music videos and have been actively touring across Canada since 2016.

 History

 In 2011, Adrian Sutherland was given the opportunity to open for the band Trooper at their performance in Timmins, Ontario.
 He recruited 3 other musicians from the James Bay area to create Midnight Shine.

 The band mixes roots, classic, and modern rock, with elements of their Indigenous language, Mushkegowuk Cree.
 In 2017, original drummer George Gillies departed the band.
 A year later, they recruited Charnelle Menow from Norway House, Manitoba as replacement.

-In 2021 Sutherland released the solo album When the Magic Hits.
+In 2021, Sutherland released the solo album When the Magic Hits.
 The album was a Juno Award nominee for Contemporary Indigenous Artist of the Year at the Juno Awards of 2022.

-In 2024 Sutherland collaborated with Brazilian actor and singer Rodrigo Massa on "Don Politico", a mixed English-Spanish version of his 2019 single "Politician Man".
+In 2024, Sutherland collaborated with Brazilian actor and singer Rodrigo Massa on "Don Politico", a mixed English-Spanish version of his 2019 single "Politician Man".
+In December 2025, he published his first book, The Work of Our Hands: A Cree Meditation on the Real World.